 On December 31st, 2021, I found and purchased another Wilhelm Gustloff Ausweis and newspaper clipping from Germany.
 After arriving in Norfolk, VA, it left their facility on January 25th, 2022 and never arrived in Hampton at my post office box.
 I also ordered additional paperwork the day after I purchased the boarding passes from the same person that went with the ausweis.
 It left Norfolk the day after and arrived a day later.
 (Last three photos).

 The ausweis is for Maria Wischeropp, Throdor Storm-Weg 12, Gotenhafen.
 It was likely in a plain brown envelope with a tracking number ending in 1756.
 It contained both ausweis and newspaper clipping - "Da liegt die "Wilhelm Gustloff" - Das Grab fur 5300 Menschen".
 I have no idea why it made it from Germany to Chicago, then Norfolk and all of a sudden got lost.
 Tracking number RR797281756DE.
-If someone is reading this who found it and it trying to look up something about it, please return it to my address on the Introduction Page.
+If someone is reading this who found it and it trying to look up something about it, please return it to my NEW ADDRESS on the Introduction Page.

 The Jerzy Janczukowicz Wilhelm Gustloff Artifact Collection